 A tonsillectomy is a surgical procedure that involves the removal of your tonsils, lymph tissue that is located at the back of your throat.
-A tonsillectomy may be performed if you constantly suffer from tonsillitis, a condition involving inflammation or infection of your tonsils.
+A tonsillectomy may be performed if you constantly have tonsillitis, a condition involving inflammation or infection of your tonsils.
 You may experience throat pain following the procedure that prevents you from chewing and swallowing solid foods.
 Following a tonsillectomy, your diet may consist of fluids, ice cream and soft, bland foods.
 Knowing what foods you may eat will aid in healing and help you avoid additional throat pain.

 Video of the Day